xython-monitoring/xython/README.md

 You can enable push of client data via the xython HTTP proxy by setting USE_TLS=1 If you use a custom CA (or self-signed certificate), dont forget to set CAFILE

-#### USE xython-tlsd
+#### Use xythond

-TLS communication with the client is handled by xython-tlsd.
+TLS communication with the client is handled by xythond.
 You need to have a working PKI (CA + key + cert).
-The key and cert used by xython-tlsd could be configured by:
+The key and cert used by xythond could be configured by:

 * setting XYTHON_TLS_KEY=path and XYTHON_TLS_CRT=path in $etcdir/xython.cfg
-* giving path directly to xython-tlsd arguments (--tlskey/--tlscrt)
+* giving path directly to xythond arguments (--tlskey/--tlscrt)

 TODO: TLS server is still a PoC which simply works, I need to bench it.